|18 November 2018 23:59 hrs||Deadline to have arranged your supervisor. (Meaning that your supervisor has accepted your request for supervision.)|

 Finalize the first version of your thesis.
 Be thorough about it as your final grade will reflect the quality of the two versions of your thesis as specified by the Faculty regulations (OER).
 The criteria for a written thesis are found in handbook writing skills.
 These criteria pertain to writing style and thesis structure, and to the content of both versions.

-No later than 10 February (23.59h., but earlier is better) you submit your first version.
+● For MaRBLe students: No later than 10 February (23.59h., but earlier is better) you submit your first version.
+MaRBLe students can submit their first version before 5 February.

 ● For a literature review, your first version must be complete including all required components (and research question) as specified by the handbook writing skills.
 Incomplete first versions are rejected and such a student must start a new literature review the next academic year.